Financial Statement Notes

 Operating expenses (costs associated with running a business) and net income (profits).

-In other words, it shows how much money came into the company versus how much money left the company in that specific period.
+In other words, it shows how much money entered the company and how much money left it in that specific period.

-Cash flow statement: reveals how evolutions in balance sheet accounts and revenue influence the cash and cash equivalents, and to make it easier, it breaks the analysis down to operating, investing, and financing activities.
+This statement reveals how evolutions in balance sheet accounts and revenue influence cash and cash equivalents.
+To make it easier to understand, it breaks the analysis down into operating, investing, and financing activities.

-Owners’ Equity: the residual interest of net assets of a business (after deducting liabilities)
+Assets are resources maintained by the establishment, Liabilities are quantities owed to lenders and creditors, and Owners’ Equity the residual interest of net assets of a business (after deducting liabilities)

 Financial equation: